bsmarimon/web-exploration-tier/Week 1/README.md

 #### Github & Git

 Remember that holy book from earlier?
 Well it's back!
 I'm going to direct you guys to here to read a little bit about Github and Git, but we'll also go more in depth during meetings.
+We'll also make sure that everyone has accounts :)

 <https://github.com/cle1994/InnoD_Web_Handbook/blob/master/1-setup_and_basics.md#git>